Skip to main content

 Medicine Floors

-Inpatient rotations on the From L to R: Erin Lineman, Lisa Downing and Anne Corbett at Highland Hospitaladult medical floors consist of two blocks in the first, second, and third years—a total of 6 blocks over the 3-year program.
+Inpatient rotations on the adult medical floors consist of two blocks in the first, second, and third years—a total of 6 blocks over the 3-year program.
 These rotations expose residents to a variety of both common and less common problems in adult medicine.

 Half of the hospital medicine rotations are on the family medicine continuity service, comprised only of patients from our Highland Family Medicine and Brown Square sites.
 Continuity residents round on their own patients when admitted to the hospital and collaborate with the inpatient team daily.
 Care is led by family medicine faculty.
-The continuity inpatient service has recently initiated a cap to help ensure a balance between work and learning and to help maintain resident wellness.
+The continuity inpatient service has recently initiated a patient census cap to help ensure a balance between work and learning and to help maintain resident wellness.
+The team is comprised of one first-year resident, one second-year resident, and a third-year supervisor.

-Teaching occurs daily during morning report, noon conference (healthy lunch provided!), and during sign-out rounds.
+Teaching occurs daily during morning report, noon conference (lunch provided), and during sign-out rounds.
 These conferences are attended by residents of all levels in family medicine, internal medicine and medicine-pediatrics.
 One morning a week, there is a joint internal medicine-family medicine grand rounds.
-In addition to daily teaching rounds with our family medicine faculty, there are special teaching sessions exclusively for family medicine residents led by specialists in cardiology, geriatrics, hospital medicine, and other subspecialists.
+Informal teaching sessions led by attendings and senior residents occur throughout the week as time allows.

 Call is every fourth night until 8:00 p.m.
-Family medicine teams are comprised of one first-year and one second-year resident, with a third-year supervisor.
-The PGY-1 is paired with a PGY-3 while on call.
-There is no overnight call on medicine; night floats cover 8:00 p.m. to 7:00 a.m.
+There is no overnight call on medicine; night float residents cover from 8:00 p.m. to 7:00 a.m.

 Intensive Care Unit